code-mentoring/code-mentoring.github.io/meetup.markdown

 permalink: /meetup/
 ---

-Hey, we have a meetup group!
+Hi, we have a meetup group!

 And you're very welcome to join us.

 <h2>Upcoming Events</h2>